eclipse-ditto/ditto/documentation/src/main/resources/_posts/2022-07-12-reactive-mqtt.md

 toc: true
 ---

-Eclipse Ditto version 3.0.0 ships a major refactoring of the MQTT connectivity module.
+The upcoming Eclipse Ditto version 3.0.0 will ship with a major refactoring of the MQTT connectivity module.
 In this post we want to highlight what's new and why this could be interesting for you.

 ## Backpressure via throttling